Should You Implement a Free Return Shipping Policy?

 To prevent your bottom line from taking a substantial hit because of returns, avoid offering free return shipping on items that have been marked down.

-You may still be able to offer returns on discounted items, instead of marking them to final sale, doing so will deter customers from returning discounted products, while still maintaining a level of customer satisfaction.
+You may still be able to offer returns on discounted items instead of marking them to final sale.
+Doing so will deter customers from returning discounted products while still maintaining a level of customer satisfaction.

 Putting the Strategy into Action

-Investing in free return shipping is only helpful if you have the right system in place to measure the impact.
+However, investing in free return shipping is only helpful if you have the right system in place to measure the impact.
 That is where returns management software comes in.